 Despite the myriad ways for Denver residents to maintain active habits, nearly a quarter of children in Colorado are overweight or obese, putting them at risk for serious health problems.

-Thanks to support from the Robert Wood Johnson Foundation and Kaiser Permanente, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.
+Thanks to support from the Robert Wood Johnson Foundation, Kaiser Permanente and Centers for Disease Control and Prevention, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.

 Our Work in Colorado